mgifford/drupal-security/src/principles.rst

   | Many suggestions are provided in the Server Security, PHP & Drupal sections.

 **Avoid writing custom code:**
-  | Even large government departments find it difficult to invest properly in regular, ongoing code reviews.
+  | Even large organizations find it difficult to invest properly in regular, ongoing code reviews.

   | Minimize the use of any custom code.